'It was all I could do to hang on': Couple rescued from storm-tossed sailboat

 WARRENTON, Ore. — A husband and wife in their late 60s were rescued by the U.S. Coast Guard on Saturday after their sailboat flipped about 180 miles off the coast of Grays Harbor, Washington.

 On that last day, Saturday, they ran into some unexpected bad weather.
-“After the sun went down, they (the waves) kept getting stronger and stronger and the seas kept getting bigger,” Jim Carey explained.
+“After the sun went down, [the waves] kept getting stronger and stronger and the seas kept getting bigger,” Jim Carey said.

 "All I heard was this loud noise from the wave hitting.
-That woke me up, and I thought, boy that was a hard one, and then it was just all of a sudden," Joy Carey said.
+That woke me up, and I thought, 'Boy that was a hard one,' and then it was just all of a sudden," she said.
 "I had tons of water coming in and I could feel the boat go over.”

 Meanwhile, Jim was in the cockpit.
 "I grabbed the pedestal guard and just hung on for dear life, and it was all I could do to hang on," he said.